Has a loved one wrongfully died in a nursing home? Our law firm’s job is to help your family seek justice.

 What a Lawsuit Seeks to Accomplish

-While a lawsuit is likely not the first thing on your mind following the wrongful death of a loved one, it is one of the best ways to get answers about what happened—and to hold the responsible parties accountable for their actions.
-Nursing homes are notorious for keeping families in the dark about the treatment of their loved ones, which is why you need someone on your side who knows how to get answers.
+While a lawsuit is likely not the first thing on your mind following the wrongful death of a loved one, it is one of the best ways to get answers about what happened—and to hold the responsible parties accountable for their negligence, actions, or malpractice.
+Nursing homes are notorious for keeping families in the dark about the treatment of their loved ones, which is why you need someone on your side who knows how to get answers and information.

 While nothing can undo the pain and suffering the victim experienced, the law does permit family members to hold those responsible financially liable for their actions.
 The goal of any wrongful death lawsuit is to hit those responsible where it hurts (their pocketbook) in order to disincentivize this kind of tragedy from occurring to others in the future.

 The state of Texas allows the spouse, children, and parents of a victim to file a wrongful death claim, but siblings generally cannot (unless they are made executor of the estate).
-A single person can file the claim or the surviving family members can file as a group, but it’s important to discuss your options with an attorney before making any decisions.
+A single person can file the claim or the surviving family members can file as a group, but it’s important to discuss your options with a lawyer before making any decisions.

 Time is of the essence when filing a wrongful death claim.
 If no one files the claim within three months of the victim’s death, the claim can only be brought by the executor of the estate.
 More-importantly, as time passes, vital evidence becomes more-difficult to collect.
 In order to have the best chance at a successful claim, its recommended that you at least seek out an initial consultation with an attorney as soon as possible.

 The Team at Montgomery Law is Here to Help

 First, you need to understand that claims against nursing homes are heavily contested.
 The insurance companies responsible for paying out on these claims know that resulting settlements or jury verdicts can be quite large, and as such, they will do everything in their power to avoid liability.